AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ## Document Generation Order

-0. You must be provided with a set of design documents (System architecture, user stories, scenarios) and ask for them if they are not provided.
+0. You must be provided with a set of design documents
+   1. System architecture,
+   2. User stories,
+   3. Scenarios
-1. Entity-relationship (E-R) Diagram for the entire system
+1. Entity-relationship (E-R) model and diagram for the entire system.
-2. Domain Model for each software component
+2. Domain Model for each software component.
-3. Database Schema for each database
+3. Database Schema for each database.

 ### 1. Entity-Relationship (E-R) Diagram